 Project SHERPA is a newly created project in Savannah.

-It consists of a number of retired physicians and oral surgeons who volunteer to accompany care recipients who request this service to their medical appointments with the consent of their attending physician.
+It consists of a number of retired physicians and oral surgeons who volunteer to accompany care recipients to their medical appointments with the consent of their attending physician.

 The role of the medical sherpa is to clarify what the attending physician tells the patient and ask pertinent questions the patient may not think to ask.

 If there is a treatment decision to be made, the sherpa explains the treatment options to the patient, but does not offer to make the decision.

 The goal is to help the care recipient to “climb the medical mountain”

 Anyone currently seeing a medical professional for treatment.

 The Sherpa health professionals volunteer their services entirely free of charge.
 Project SHERPA is a program of the Edel Caregiver Institute which is funded by grants and personal funding.